fairlight1337/libcflie/README.md

 Dependencies
 ------------

-The lib depends on GLFW, which you can install under Ubuntu by `apt-get install`'ing this:
+One of the examples included with the library depends on GLFW, which you can install under Ubuntu by `apt-get install`'ing this:
 ```
 $ sudo apt-get install libglfw-dev libglfw2 cmake
 ```
+If you do not wish to depend on GLFW, use the file `CMakeLists_noGUI.txt` instead of `CMakeLists.txt`.
+The example `ex-gui` will not be built, then.

 How to install from binaries